zgilkerson/azure-pipelines-agent/docs/preview/pipeline.md

 This provides the ability to build up libararies of useful functionality by aggregating individual tasks into larger pieces of logic.

 ## Job Templates
 Much like a task can  be templated, jobs may also be templated using a very similar mechanism as shown below.
+In the following example, the job template is located at the location `src/jobs/buildandtest.yml` and later referenced from a pipeline.
 ```yaml
 inputs:
   - name: queueName